 In order to promote a positive school climate where all students can learn effectively at all sites and ensure that students are not out of the classrooms for extended periods of time due to discipline-related issues, the district will use supplemental funds to implement PBIS in all schools (Goal 3, Actions 1 and 2).
 In order to provide a positive school environment so that all students feel safe and can learn, the district will continue to implement the Leader in Me/7 Habits student leadership program (Goal 3, Actions 1 and 2).
 This program provides all students with the opportunity to learn and develop critical leadership skills and everyday work habits that promote success.
 This program is critical to the academic and social-emotional development of our socioeconomically disadvantaged students.
 Skills and the 7 habits are being learned by these students that may not be taught to them at home.
-This program will provide our students with essential skills and habits that will be used in high school, college, and their adult lives.
-We are continuing the Leader in Me program from the prior LCAP because it is effective in creating a positive school climate for all students, and this is especially important for low-income students.
+This program from the prior LCAP because it is effective in creating a positive school climate for all students, and this is especially important for low-income students.
 According to our Leader in Me MRA data and LCAP input surveys, parents perceive that the Leader in Me program is making a difference.
 Parents have provided extended feedback requesting additional parent training and workshops in the Leader in Me/7 Habits so they can encourage their child at home, using the same language and incentives.